risa2000/hmdq/README.md

 Configuration options:

-* `meta`
-This section is read-only.
+* `meta` section is read-only.
 Changing it has no meaning or impact on the tool operation.
 * `control`
     * `anonymize` decides whether the sensitive data (the serial numbers) are anonymized by default.
 Default value is `false`.
-    * `anon_props` defines the list of tracked device properties which are anonymized, if requested either by the user with the  command line option or by specifying the default behavior in the config file.
-* `format`
-Defines the indentation (in spaces):
+* `format` defines the indentation (in spaces):
     * `cli_indent` for standard output in the console,
     * `json_indent` for the output JSON file.
+* `verbosity` defines all the different verbosity levels to which the user specified verbosity (set by `--verb` on the command line) is compared.
+    * `silent` defines the level, which, when specified by user, will display only the basic startup info.
+    * `default` is default verbosity level which the tool will use, when none is specified on the command line.
+    * `geom` is the level at which all the geometry properties (displayed in `geom` command) are shown.
+    * `max` defines the level at which all properties _with meaningful values_ are included in the console output.
+    * `error` - the level which, when specified, will also display unsupported properties (with errors).
-* `openvr` (only used by `hmdq`)
+* `openvr` (only used by OpenVR runtime or when processing OpenVR data)
 Sets the operational conditions related to OpenVR.
 Currently only one is supported:
     * `app_type`
     Defines how the tool initializes the OpenVR subsystem in `vr::VR_Init` call.
 The different application types are described [here](https://github.com/ValveSoftware/openvr/wiki/API-Documentation#initialization-and-cleanup).
     **Note**: _Basically anything different from the default value is untested and unsupported.
 Putting in a wrong type can also impact the reported values.
 So only change it if you know what you are doing._
     * `verbosity`
-Defines all the different verbosity levels to which the user specified verbosity (set by `--verb` on the command line) is compared.
-    * `silent`
-    Defines the level, which, when specified by user, will display only the basic startup info.
-    * `default`
-    The default verbosity level which the tool will use, when none is specified on the command line.
-    * `geom`
-    The level at which all the geometry properties (displayed in `geom` command) are shown.
-    * `max`
-    The level at which all properties _with meaningful values_ are included in the console output.
-    * `error`
-    The level which, when specified, will also display unsupported properties (with errors).
-    * `props`
-    Defines the individual verbosity levels for listed properties.
+        * `properties` defines the individual verbosity levels for listed properties.
 The default list is more of an example than some sophisticated choice.
 The number defines the minimal required verbosity level specified by the user, in order to have the property value displayed in the output.
+    * `anonymize`
+        * `properties` defines a list of tracked device properties which are anonymized, if requested either by the user with the  command line option or by specifying the default behavior in the config file.
+    * `props`
+* `oculus` (only used by Oculus runtime or when processing Oculus data)
+    * `init_flags` default value for the runtime initialization.
+    * `verbosity` (the same as for OpenVR)
+    * `anonymize` (the same as for OpenVR)

 ## Theory behind the FOV calculations
 While listing the properties of (tracked) devices is a mundane task, the rendered FOV calculation is an interesting topic which deserves its own space and is in detail dissected here [VR headset rendered FOV calculation](https://risa2000.github.io/vrdocs/docs/hmd_fov_calculation).

 ## Building the tool from the source code
 The tools are being developed as a fun project, so they are probably overdone on many levels, but should never the less be buildable.
-There are few external dependencies though.

 ### Required external libraries
 * [`muellan/clipp`](https://github.com/muellan/clipp)